KirillMcQ/SRTOS/GUIDES.md

 ## Prerequisites

-- SRTOS is cloned and ready to be uploaded to your board.
-For more information, check `README.md`.
+- All SRTOS source files (`.c` and `.h` files) have been moved to a directory of your choice.
+Refer to `Installation & Usage` in `README.md` for more.
 - You have read `DESIGN.md` and understand the basic operating principles of SRTOS.

 ## Getting Started

-SRTOS runs from any file that contains `int main()`, but preferably should be defined in a file called `main.c` to maintain good practice and readability.
+SRTOS runs from any file that contains `int main()`, but preferably should be defined in a file called `main.c`.

-The first step in any RTOS program is to define your task functions and their relavent memory buffers/structs.
+The first step in any RTOS program is to define task functions and their relevent memory buffers/structures.
 Task functions should **never** return, and should always implement their functionality inside an infinite loop.
-Here is an example task taken from the LED blink example (written for STM32F411E):

-Your main file must include `task.h` and `config.h`. _This will be updated as SRTOS changes._
+Your main file must include `task.h` and `config.h`. _This will be updated as SRTOS changes._ Here is an example task taken from the LED blink example (written for STM32F411E-DISCOVERY board):

 ```
 #include "config.h"